borine/bluez-alsa/doc/bluealsad.8.rst

 - *Playback volume* - mixing multiple streams can overflow the PCM sample bit depth, resulting in clipping of samples.
-When a PCM is running in its (default) native volume control mode **bluealsad** reduces the risk of clipping by attenuating the volume of the mixed samples before sending them to the encoder.
-When software volume control is enabled this automatic attenuation is not applied, and instead the user should use the PCM volume control to reduce volume if necessary.
+When a PCM is running in its (default) native volume control mode **bluealsad** can reduce the risk of clipping by attenuating the mixed stream before encoding it.
+To enable this feature, use the option ``--multi-attenuation`` to apply a fixed percentage attenuation to the mixed PCM samples.
+The value given must be an integer percentage in the range [0 - 99]; higher values result in greater protection from clipping but also reduce the output volume.
+When software volume control is enabled for the PCM then this attenuation is not applied, and instead the user should use the BlueALSA PCM volume control to reduce volume if necessary.
+The software volume adjustment is applied before encoding and therefore has the same effect as the native volume attenuation.
-- *Playback delay* - mixing streams requires additional buffering, which increases the overall delay of the stream.
+- *Playback delay* - mixing streams requires additional buffering, which may increase the overall delay of the stream.
 The delay value reported to applications is also less accurate because the client applications are not synchronized and therefore their actual delay will vary slightly from the reported value.
 This variance is small and is normally within the error acceptable to watching videos, etc.
-- *Security* - in multi-user environments it is possible for two users to open the same PCM, and this makes it rather trivial for one user to snoop on the conversations of another.
-For this reason use of the ``--multi-client`` option is not recommended on such systems.
+- *Security* - in multi-user environments it is possible for two users to open the same PCM, and this makes it rather trivial for one user to snoop on the incoming streams of another.
+For this reason use of the ``--multi-client`` option is not recommended on such systems if they are used for voice communications.

 FILES
 =====